RedstormJones/SPDX_Eclipse_Plugin/README.md

 Contributors
 ------------

-The developers for the SPDX Eclipse Plugin and their roles throughout the project are as follows:
+The developers for the SPDX Eclipse Plugin and their project roles are as follows:

 - Tyler Filkins ([TCF-30](https://github.com/TCF-30))
  - Project Manager